Rifle, Colorado: History

 Rifle became more and more settled as the 19th century gave way to the 20th.
 In 1889, the railroad cut through from the east and ended in Rifle for a while before connecting lines were completed.
 This opened up the floodgates for new travelers, settlers, and trade.
 Long drives of cattle over the mountains towards the Front Range and Denver became a thing of the past.
 Rifle was now a thriving hub for commerce.
-If it needed to be shipped east to a buyer's market, or shipped west into ranching country, it came through town.
+If it needed to be shipped east to a buyer's market, or shipped west into ranching country, it came through the town.

 The first major economy known to Rifle was ranching.
 The land surrounding the town was arid, and much of it was unsuitable for farming without irrigation.
 Despite the large stretches of land available, tension arose and manifested between those who tended cattle and those who herded sheep.
-Good grazing practices were not in place, and the summer pastures at the top of the Roan Plateau were contested over.
+Good grazing practices were not in place, and the summer pastures at the top of the Roan Plateau were contested.
 One rancher lost two-thirds of his flock and went bankrupt when competing cowboys drove the sheep over the cliff.

-Rifle is located in the east portion of the Piceance Basin.
-The basin is home to different forms of fossil fuels, the largest quantity of which is oil shale.
-The unreliability of this fossil fuel has left the city in the throes of a cycling boom and bust economy.
+Rifle is located in the east portion of the Piceance Basin, which is home to different forms of fossil fuels, the largest quantity of which is oil shale.
+The unreliability of this fossil fuel has left the city in the throes of a cycling boom-and-bust economy.